 1. Green World Coffee Farm

-In addition to a large gift shop selling everything from coffee, tea, and other local merchandise, they also offer a full menu of drinks that can be purchased off the espresso bar.
+In addition to a large gift shop selling everything from coffee, tea, and other local merchandise, they also offer a full menu of drinks that can be purchased from the espresso bar.

 At the gift shop, there are free coffee and tea tastings!
 Personally, the chocolate mint tea was unique and delicious!
 And because they roast their coffee daily, you know you’ll be tasting fresh beans whether you buy beans to take home or order a drink.